Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

 }
 ```

-We now have two structs that make up our storage version:
+We now have two structs used in storage:

 ``` go
 package v1